Curtis-Turk/java_accelerator/skill_workshops/change_converter/README.md

 - Write a change generator for a different currency e.g. USD.

-- Turn you change converter into a cash machine, but pre-loading it with notes and change.
+- Turn you change converter into a cash machine, but preloading it with notes and change.
 Keep track of how much money it has dispensed, and notify the user when it runs out.